Spanish ship Nuestra Señora de la Santísima Trinidad: Service

 It is possible that her wreck was found by coincidence during testing of a new sidescan sonar of the Spanish Navy, in 2009.
 An earlier attempt to find her wreck was inconclusive as lack of visual evidence could not confirm the identity of the ships found.

 Replicas

-A full-size representation of the Santísima Trinidad can be seen and visited in the harbour of Alicante, in Spain.
+A full-size representation of the Santísima Trinidad could be seen in the harbour of Alicante, in Spain.
+This vessel had formerly operated as a floating restaurant.
+To allow regeneration works to the marina area, where the ship's mooring has now become an extended boardwalk, the replica was towed outside of the harbour and left moored on the seaward side of the breakwater.
+Here, close to the Panoramis centre, the ship gradually became a rotting hulk, with most of the masts and rigging collapsed onto the main deck.
+As of summer 2024, the vessel has completely vanished.
+There are unsubstantiated rumours of its being towed to Cape Verde.